-There are people who will foolishly trap themselves into inescapable, multi-year contracts they can’t afford to impress themselves or others.
+There are people who will foolishly trap themselves into inescapable, multiyear contracts they can’t afford to impress themselves or others.
 Maybe you’ve met one.
-But someone who calls themselves personal finance “expert”?
+But someone who calls herself a personal finance expert?

-I’ve made money mistakes, and said as much in articles like “My 10 Dumbest Money Moves – and How You Can Avoid Them.”
+I’ve made money mistakes, and said as much in articles and podcast episodes like “My 10 Dumbest Money Moves.”
 But leasing an $800-a-month car I couldn’t afford because I was dating someone “very, very wealthy”?
 Nope.
 Not when I was 18, 21, 41 or ever.

-If this were the only odd thing escaping Orman’s lips, perhaps I could let it go and continue believing she’s a personal finance whiz.
+If this were the only odd thing that had escaped Orman’s lips, perhaps I could let it go and continue believing she’s a personal finance whiz.
 Unfortunately, that’s not the case.

-According to Suze’s bio on her website, after graduating from college with a degree in social work, she worked as a waitress in a Berkeley, California, bakery.
-After six years of waiting tables, she borrowed $50,000 from several customers so she could start a restaurant of her own.
+According to Orman’s website, after attending college for a degree in social work, she worked as a waitress in a Berkeley, California, bakery.
+After seven years of waiting tables, she borrowed $50,000 from several customers so she could start a restaurant of her own.

 But here’s where it gets weird.
 Instead of using the loan to open a restaurant, she deposited it with brokerage firm Merrill Lynch, where she proceeded to lose all of it through speculative trading, blaming the losses on a crooked financial adviser.
 That’s when she decided to become an investment adviser herself and got a job at the very firm that had just ripped her off.

-Orman goes on to say that, while working there, she sued Merrill, recovered the money and repaid her would-be investors.
+Orman goes on to say that, while working there, she sued Merrill Lynch, recovered the money and repaid her would-be investors.

-Still, the fact remains she borrowed money and, rather than use it as promised, lost it all gambling instead.
+Still, the fact remains she borrowed money and, rather than using it as promised, effectively lost it all gambling instead.
 Ever done anything like that?
 Me neither.

 I get it: We all love the story of someone who learns from mistakes and becomes successful.
 But there has to be a limit.
 If I voluntarily chopped off my own foot, you might grudgingly applaud my participation in a marathon.
 But wouldn’t you always question my judgment?

-In February 2007, Orman was interviewed by the New York Times Magazine.
-After saying her net worth was north of $30 million and her preferred investment was municipal bonds, here’s what she said when asked whether she “played” the stock market:
+In 2007, The New York Times Magazine interviewed Orman.
+After indicating her net worth was north of $30 million and her preferred investment was municipal bonds, here’s what she said when asked whether she “played” the stock market:

 A personal finance expert who doesn’t believe in stocks?
-Since stocks are one of the only investments capable of beating inflation, that’s strange, and bad, advice.
-Not only does she essentially compare stocks to gambling by suggesting she could lose it all, she also remarkably says she doesn’t mind losing a million dollars.
+Since stocks are one of the few investments capable of beating inflation, that’s strange — and bad — advice.
+Not only does she essentially compare stocks with gambling by suggesting she could lose it all, she also remarkably says she doesn’t mind losing a million dollars.

 Orman later apparently changed her mind about stocks, at least for us little people.
-Just one year later, in a 2008 interview with CNN Money, she decreed that broad-based index funds — suggested by nearly every money expert (including me) — should take a back seat to much riskier sector funds.
+Just one year later, in an interview with Money Magazine, she decreed that broad-based index funds — suggested by nearly every money expert, including me — should take a back seat to much riskier sector funds.
 Her words:

 A side bet with a sector fund isn’t necessarily dumb.
-Back in 2016, when oil was trading at less than $30 a barrel, I suggested investing in an oil ETF, and despite a recent decline in oil, I’m still up about 30 percent.
+In 2016, when oil was trading at less than $30 a barrel, I suggested investing in an oil ETF.
 But that’s a side bet.
 I didn’t suggest selling a diversified index fund to do it.
-I’d never suggest sector funds over a far more diversified S&P 500 fund, for a simple reason: They’re way too risky.
+I’d never suggest sector funds over a far more diversified S&P 500 fund for a simple reason: They’re way too risky.

-As testimony to the risk of sector investing, here’s how Orman’s advice worked out.
+As testimony to the risk of sector investing, here’s how Orman’s recommendations have worked out:

-Granted, this was nearly 10 years ago.
+Granted, this was more than a decade ago.
 Perhaps Orman reversed course sometime between then and now.
-But that’s irrelevant.
-Even if the funds she recommended had been winners, her advice was still laughable.
+But even if the funds she recommended had been winners, her advice was still laughable.

 She also suggested they’re a wonderful bonding experience.
 From an article on Oprah.com:

-Sure, in an ideal world where prenups are free and easy, maybe we should all have one.
-But in this world, prenups cost a lot.
-Depending on where you live, whom you hire and your specific situation, you’ll pay $3,000 and up.
+Sure, in a world where prenups are free and easy, maybe we should all have one.
+But in this world, prenups can cost several thousands of dollars or more.

 Even more ridiculous is suggesting the process is going to be a “sign of incredible trust and financial openness.”
-That’s like saying your divorce papers are “a wonderful opportunity for financial openness and the ideal time to reflect on the assets the two of you built together.”
+That’s like saying your divorce papers are “a wonderful opportunity for financial openness and an ideal place to reflect on the assets the two of you built together.”